LenSys/next-js-evento/README.md

 - Pre-generating popular routes -> static rendering for popular routes
 - Link component prefetches URLs it is linking to in production
 - Put result of Prisma / ORM calls into the data cache
+- Use package "server-only" to enable server-only files which generate an error when used on the client-side

 ## Install clsx()